maxkirchoff/maxkirchoff.github.com/source/_posts/2013-02-13-the-original-hack.markdown

 Everything is beautiful… and then…

 ## The rise of the NOTHING thing
-Logic simply evaluates operators and conditions of statements to determine TRUE/FALSE states.
-That said, when language developed, shortcomings of logic alone became apparent.
-Logic relies of immutable states, but we observe states of existence/non-existence as well.
-An argument arose that continues today over the objective nature of change in the universe.
+So, logic evaluates operators and conditions of statements to determine TRUE/FALSE states.
+When language developed, shortcomings of logic became apparent.
+While logic relied on immutable states, we observed a another mode or state that was changing, a basic representation being existence/nonexistence.
+A thing may "be" and then "not be" or vice-versa, or any sort chain of be/not/be/not/be/not states.

+Linguistically we adopted this status and formed the sentiments of existence/nonexistence all while an argument arose that continues today over the objective nature of state change in the universe.
 (See [Heraclitus](http://en.wikipedia.org/wiki/Heraclitus) and [Parmenides](http://en.wikipedia.org/wiki/Parmenides))

-Regardless, constructs in language developed underneath logical operations to convey a pre-logical state of not yet being defined or "existing".
+The language constructs developed underneath previous logical operations to convey this sub-logical mode of not yet being defined or "existing".

 Commonly this is called *nothingness*, *non-existence*, etc.

 In programming this is expressed as *undefined*, *null*, *nil*, *None*

-In practice, the term seems helpful as it allows the expression of a state that cannot have logical conditions or operations applied to it.
+In practice, the mode seems helpful as it allows the expression of a state that cannot have logical conditions or operations applied to it.

 ```
 Me: Where is my hat, Christina?
 Christina: Max, you don't own a hat.
 Me: Oh, okay.
-I should buy one.
 ```

 or expressed in ruby